American Shakespeare Center: Shakespeare's New Contemporaries (SNC)

-As of Fall 2022, new cycles of the SNC Initiative are currently on hold as they work through titles paused by the COVID19 pandemic.
+As of Fall 2022, new cycles of the SNC Initiative are currently on hold as they work through titles paused by the COVID-19 pandemic.

 Blackfriars Playhouse

 In Staunton, the ASC constructed the Blackfriars Playhouse, the first modern re-creation of Shakespeare's original indoor theatre, the Blackfriars Theatre.
 As no reliable plans of that theatre are known, architect Tom McLaughlin based the design on plans for other 17th-century theatres, his own trips to England to view surviving halls of the period, Shakespeare's stage directions and other research and consultation.
 The chosen dimensions of 50 ft by 70 ft were derived from the research of theatre historian Irwin Smith.

 Construction began on the playhouse in early 2000, as part of a three-building construction plan that would also include a re-creation of the 1614 Globe Theatre and a Center for Research and Education.
 The theater was built with timber sourced by Dreaming Creek.

 The playhouse was completed at a cost of $3.7 million, and opened in September 2001.
 Built inside a brick shell, it is a wood-pegged, post-and-beam structure, made of Virginia oak, with a hammerbeam roof.
 The seating capacity is 300.
 Raked benches in a pit and two levels of galleries place the audience close to the actors, and even seating on the stage is possible.
 Unlike the original Blackfriars, the theatre has no painted decorations except at the back of the stage, and no windows in the auditorium.
 Electrical lighting reflected off the ceiling is used to simulate daylight, and lights simulating candles are mounted on sconces, and on wrought-iron chandeliers.

 In 2012, the Blackfriars Playhouse appeared in BBC's documentary Shakespeare Uncovered, which aired in the U.S. in early 2013.